tscnlab/LabHandbook/documentation/src/sops/EMG/EMG-USB2+.md

 <img src="img/emg_10.png" alt="Software setup" width="600">

-_NOTE: This configuration can be saved in Biolab+, so it does not need to be set up before each trial.
-As long as the number of channels in use remains the same, you only need to do this once.
+_NOTE: This configuration can be saved in OTBiolab+, so it does not need to be set up before each trial.
+So, as long as the number of channels in use remains the same, you only need to do this once.
 Or you can open the saved setup file and then edit it.
 You can also copy the current configuration and paste it to add new channels faster._

 - OTBiolab Light:
   1. Make sure OTBiolab+ is closed!
 Both software cannot run simultaneously